 I thank you in advance for any insight and also for all that you do to support MM patients.
 I look forward to hearing from you.
 Diana-

-While I am sorry to learn of your MGUS, SMM diagnosis, I believe that you are taking the steps necessary to manage your health.
+While I am sorry to learn of your MGUS, Smoldering Myeloma diagnosis, I believe that you are taking the steps necessary to manage your health.

 First and foremost, Dana-Farber is an excellent organization, especially for the pre and full MM patient.
 Unfortunately, there are some basic drawbacks to conventional oncology for the pre-MM patient.

 This is a photo of Dr. Ken Anderson.
 Great guy.
 Extremely knowledgeable, experienced MM Specialist.